HenrikSamuelsson/learning-ceedling/README.md

 ## Installation Notes

 Ruby is required to run Ceedling.
 I currently use Ruby 2.7.3-1-x64 on my Windows 10 PC.
 Installer can be found at [rubyinstaller.org](https://rubyinstaller.org/downloads/)

+Ceedling needs a compiler to build the C-code to be tested.
+I opeted to use [mingw-w64](http://mingw-w64.org/doku.php) to have GCC on my Windows machine, otherwise Cygwin should be another viable option.
+The path GCC need to be added to the windows enviorment variables.